 Chinese are very much hyper-connected; they are 634 million users spending an average of 25 hours per week on the internet.
-They spend most of this time watching multimedia content as well as being very active on social network as a past time or as a way to make decision based on other users’ reviews.
+They spend most of this time watching multimedia content as well as being very active on the social networks as a pastime or as a way to make decisions based on other users’ reviews.

 Understanding the digital landscape for attracting Chinese tourists

-So, digital media are a way to attract Chinese tourist in your country, your resort, your hotel for instance.
-In this article we will discuss the different digital media they use to choose their destination, plan and finally share their experience
+So, digital media are a way to attract Chinese tourists to your country, your resort, your hotel for instance.
+In this article, we will discuss the different digital media they use to choose their destination, plan and finally share their experience

 Baidu baike is a collaborative encyclopedia, akin to the well-known Wikipedia with only a few differences:

-It is supported by the internet behemoth Baidu as part of the three main services, Baidu Zhidao and Baidu Tieba to make a fully fledged search tool complementing Baidu Search Engine.
-Articles are written by registered users and reviewed by behind the curtain administrators before their release.
+It is supported by the internet behemoth Baidu as part of the three main services, Baidu Zhidao and Baidu Tieba to make a fully-fledged search tool complementing Baidu Search Engine.
+Articles are written by registered users and reviewed by behind curtain administrators before their release.

 How does it help Chinese tourists?

-There, Chinese tourist will find general information about a destination they would like to go to.
+There, Chinese tourists will find general information about a destination they would like to go to.